ftpsolutions/gosnmp-python/README.md

 * Python command needs to be prefixed with GODEBUG=cgocheck=0 (or have that in the environment)
 * I've not implemented walk (as I didn't need it for my use-case, I just use get_next with Python)
-* PyPy seems to have memory problems (particularly when closing/opening lots of sessions in multiple threads)
+* Seems to have some odd memory problems with PyPy (via CFFI); lots of locks and stuff to try and alleviate that
-    * I've put lots of mutexes in that apply only when PyPy is running- still seems flaky

 #### How do I make use of this?